Why Register with the College?

 If your social work program has been submitted to the Canadian Association of Social Workers (CASW) for an evaluation, ensure that the CASW forwards the written evaluation directly to the College.
 An official transcript from your academic institution is not required.

-5 Year Requirement of Practice of Social Work or Social Service Work
+Currency of Practice of Social Work or Social Service Work

 Performing the Role and Competency Requirements